dhellmann/pymotw-3/source/frameworks.rst

 implement the processing callbacks for the individual commands.

-:mod:`shlex` is a parser for shell-style syntax, with lines made up of tokens separated by whitespace.
+:mod:`shlex` is a parser for shell-style syntax, with lines made up of tokens separated by white-space.
 It is smart about quotes and escape sequences, so text with embedded spaces is treated as a single token.
 :mod:`shlex` works well as the tokenizer for domain-specific languages such as configuration files or programming languages.